 Book Description

 Secondhand.
-Good condition.
-Wear to book corners and edges.
+Very good condition.
+Minor wear to book corners and edges.
+Interior and binding are also very good.

-In the late 1800s, rather than run the risk of your under-achieving children tarnishing your reputation at home, you sent them to the colonies.
+In the late 1800s, rather than risk your underachieving children tarnishing your reputation at home, you sent them to the colonies.
 At least, that is what Charles Dickens did with two of his boys, and Trollope did it too.

 In this joyful novel, our narrator is Charles Dickens's tenth child, Edward Bulwer Lytton Dickens, known as Plorn.
 Sent, as his brother Alfred had been before him, at sixteen years of age, to Australia to learn to 'apply himself'.
 We follow his early Australian adventures in outback NSW, learning to become a man from the most diverse and toughest men.